 (b) to move them to, and hold them at, another place specified by the inspector; and

-(c) to arrange for subregulation (1) to be complied with.
+(c) to arrange for regulation 84J(1) to be complied with.

-(5) A saleyard operator must comply with a direction given by an inspector under subregulation (4).
+(2) A saleyard operator must comply with a direction given by an inspector under subregulation (1).